yshelldev/xcss-scaffold/README.md

-# Scaffold: Scaffold Template to Spin Your Flavor
+# Scaffold: Template to Spin Your Flavor

 Use this repository as a template to create your own Alchira frameworks and flavors.